Eboue Kouassi

-Jules Christ Eboue Kouassi (born 13 December 1997) is an Ivorian professional footballer for Belgian club Genk as a midfielder.
+Jules Christ Eboue Kouassi (born 13 December 1997) is an Ivorian professional footballer who plays as a defensive midfielder for Liga Portugal 2 club União de Leiria.

 Club career

 Early career

 Kouassi played for Académie Symbiose Foot d'Abobo in the Ivory Coast before moving to Armenian club Shirak in early 2014.
 In the summer of 2014 he joined the youth system of Russian club Krasnodar.

 Krasnodar

 In December 2015, Kouassi signed a new contract with Krasnodar.
 Kouassi made his debut for Krasnodar on 21 May 2016, in a 1–0 victory against Amkar Perm in the Russian Premier League.
 He became a regular the following season, 2016–17, playing in a total of 18 matches by the end of December 2016 and helping his side to fifth place in the league.
 During this time, Kouassi also scored his first goal; opening the scoring in a 3–0 win over Maltese side Birkirkara in a UEFA Europa League tie on 4 August 2016.